skrbnv/janet/README.md

-# Improving Text-Independent Speaker Identification by Introducing Elements of Attention to Convolutional Layout
+# Alignment layer to improve convolutions for directional data